 Providers must participate in an EIM training to learn about the changes made to the system for Community HealthChoices Participants.
-Providers will have access to training webinars and education materials through the UPMC Health Plan website.
+Providers will have access to training webinars and education materials through the UPMC Health Plan website and the Learning Management System connected to the EIM system.
 Providers must participate in trainings offered by UPMC Community HealthChoices to ensure accurate and timely reporting all critical incidents.
 Trainings may be offered at webinars, online or in person at regional meetings.
 To request training materials or notices, email chc_critical@upmc.edu.